Business License Required for Renting Nightly

 History

 Prior to 2017 when the regulation of a business license came into effect, there was constant discussion about owners of residential property renting out their property illegally.
 The biggest complaint came from Bed and Breakfast owners, the hoteliers, and those owners of phase 1 properties who had paid a premium for nightly rental zoning.
 The complaint was that they were paying taxes and being charged a Tourism Whistler fee to adhere to the rules.
-It was unfair.
+It was deemed unfair.

 With the advent of portals like Craigs List, VRBO, and Airbnb it became easy for the RMOW to check the advertisements for nightly rental properties and check their zoning.
 In addition, neighbors in Whistler were, and still are quick to report a suspected nightly rental program in a residential-zoned property.

 The result in 2017 was the Tourist Accommodation Regulation Bylaws were written.
 Since then, if you want to rent out your property nightly you need the zoning.
 If you have the zoning you have to secure a business license.
+However, your Buyer’s Agent must investigate this for you prior to removing the subject conditions.
+You need to make sure that the license is in good order.

 Rental Property Manager